High-dynamic-range rendering: Human eye

 The human eye can perceive scenes with a very high dynamic contrast ratio, around 1,000,000:1.
 Adaptation is achieved in part through adjustments of the iris and slow chemical changes, which take some time (e.g. the delay in being able to see when switching from bright lighting to pitch darkness).
 At any given time, the eye's static range is smaller, around 10,000:1.
 However, this is still higher than the static range of most display technology.

 Output to displays

-Although many manufacturers claim very high numbers, plasma displays, LCD displays, and CRT displays can deliver only a fraction of the contrast ratio found in the real world, and these are usually measured under ideal conditions.
+Although many manufacturers claim very high numbers, plasma displays, liquid-crystal displays, and CRT displays can deliver only a fraction of the contrast ratio found in the real world, and these are usually measured under ideal conditions.
 The simultaneous contrast of real content under normal viewing conditions is significantly lower.

 Some increase in dynamic range in LCD monitors can be achieved by automatically reducing the backlight for dark scenes.
 For example, LG calls this technology "Digital Fine Contrast"; Samsung describes it as "dynamic contrast ratio".
 Another technique is to have an array of brighter and darker LED backlights, for example with systems developed by BrightSide Technologies.

 OLED displays have better dynamic range capabilities than LCDs, similar to plasma but with lower power consumption.
 Rec.
 709 defines the color space for HDTV, and Rec.
 2020 defines a larger but still incomplete color space for ultra-high-definition television.

+Since the 2010s, OLED and other HDR display technologies have reduced or eliminated the need for tone mapping HDRR to standard dynamic range.